-The proportion of rented dwellings of all permanently occupied dwellings was 31 per cent, but 1.3 million, or one quarter of the population, lived in rented dwellings.
-The reason for this difference is that smaller household-dwelling units live in rented dwellings than in owner-occupied dwellings.
-At the end of 2014, the total number of permanently occupied rental dwellings was around 824,000, of which 41 per cent were government-subsidised or interest-subsidised rental dwellings.
+The proportion of rented dwellings of all permanently occupied dwellings was 32 per cent.
+1.4 million, or one quarter of the population, lived in rented dwellings.
+In rented dwellings there are smaller household-dwelling units than in owner-occupied dwellings.
+At the end of 2015, the total number of permanently occupied rental dwellings was around 838,000, of which 39 per cent were government-subsidised or interest-subsidised rental dwellings.
 The share of government-subsidised or interest-subsidised rental dwellings of all permanently occupied rental dwellings decreased, as dwellings freed from restrictions.
 And that is part of the reason why other rental dwellings increased.
-At the end of 2014, there were 38,000 right-of-occupancy permanently occupied dwellings in Finland.
-Forty-four per cent of them are located in Greater Helsinki.
+At the end of 2015, there were 40,000 right-of-occupancy permanently occupied dwellings in Finland.
+Forty-five per cent of them are located in Greater Helsinki.

 Figure 4.
-Dwellings by tenure status in 1960-2014
+Dwellings by tenure status in 1960-2015

 Renting is a tenure status preferred by young household-dwelling units in particular.
 As the age of the oldest person of a household-dwelling unit goes up the proportion of those living in rented dwellings goes down.
-In all, 75 per cent of the household-dwelling units with the oldest person aged under 30 and nearly one third of those with the oldest persons aged 30 to 44 lived in rented dwellings, while only 22 per cent of the household-dwelling units where the oldest person was aged over 45 did so.
-The household-dwelling units where the oldest person was aged over 45 did so.
-The household-dwelling units where the households-dwelling units meeting this age criterion were owner-occupiers of detached houses.
+In all, 76 per cent of the household-dwelling units with the oldest person aged under 30 and nearly one third of those with the oldest persons aged 30 to 44 lived in rented dwellings, while only 22 per cent of the household-dwelling units where the oldest person was aged over 45 did so.
+The household-dwelling units where the oldest person was aged 45 to 74 were the most likely to own their house.
+Forty-three per cent of the households-dwelling units meeting this age criterion were owner-occupiers of detached houses.
 In contrast, when the oldest person in the household-dwelling unit was older than this, owning a house was less likely.
 The most common mode of dwelling at a later stage in life was an owner-occupied flat in a housing company.

-Number of first-time homebuyers 20,000 in 2014
+Number of first-time homebuyers 20,500 in 2015

-According to Statistics Finland, the household-dwelling population included 20,000 first-time buyers of dwellings in housing companies.
-The number of first-time homebuyers has fallen by 14,000 persons (41 per cent) compared with 2006.
+According to Statistics Finland, the household-dwelling population included 20,500 first-time buyers of dwellings in housing companies.
+The number of first-time homebuyers has fallen by 14,000 persons (40 per cent) compared with 2006.
 Here, a first-time homebuyer refers to a person who has bought a dwelling in a housing company and is exempt from the asset transfer tax as a first-time homebuyer.
 Those having bought their first home in a real estate property are not included in the statistics.

 First-time buyers of dwellings in housing companies are centred on towns.
-Most first-time homebuyers (60 per cent) were living in the ten biggest towns of Finland in the year of purchase.
+Most first-time homebuyers (62 per cent) were living in the ten biggest towns of Finland in the year of purchase.
 19 per cent of first-time homebuyers were living in Helsinki.

 Figure 5.
-First-time homebuyers by municipality of residence in 2006 to 2014, persons
+First-time homebuyers by municipality of residence in 2006 to 2015, persons

-In 2014, the average age of first-time buyers of a dwelling in a housing company was 28.
+In 2015, the average age of first-time buyers of a dwelling in a housing company was 28.
 Of first-time homebuyers, 16,000 were lived in the purchased dwelling at the end of the year.
-These persons were divided into 13,000 household-dwelling units, 5,100 of which were one-person household-dwelling units.
+These persons were divided into 13,000 household-dwelling units, 4,900 of which were one-person household-dwelling units.